typelead/eta/docs/source/privacy-policy.rst

 as GitHub, Twitter, and IRC.

-If users do not want their information tracked in this manner, they can opt out by following the instructions [here](http://eta-lang.org/docs/html/faq.html#opt-out-telemetry).
+If users do not want their information tracked in this manner, they can opt out by following the instructions `here <http://eta-lang.org/docs/html/faq.html#opt-out-telemetry>`_.
 However, this means that some features of the Eta website will be unavailable to them.

 Use of Personally Identifying Information